 Who We Are

 Cherriots provides transit and paratransit service to the Salem-Keizer area and Marion and Polk counties.
 All Cherriots services operate Monday through Friday.
 Cherriots provides fixed route bus service within Salem and Keizer and Cherriots Regional provides express service between cities in Marion and Polk Counties.
-Other Cherriots services include the RED Line shopper and Dial-a-Ride service, CherryLift service, travel training and rideshare information including carpool and vanpool matching.
-Learn More
+Other Cherriots services include Cherriots Shop and Ride, Cherriots LIFT paratransit service, travel training and rideshare information including carpool and vanpool matching.
+To learn more about our services, CLICK HERE.

 General Manager, Community Relations, Finance, Transportation Development, Human Resource, and part of the Operations departments are located at: